 Fly your kites high with the rest of Milwaukee on a special day by the lakefront!

-Come for apple pies, apple crisp, and caramel apples; stay for nature and the family memories. $10 admission (cash only) for an entire car.
-Add in arts and crafts, children’s activities, scarecrow lane with a scavenger hunt, passport expeditions on the Discovery Trail, a craft fair, planetarium shows, self-guided nature hikes, and you’ve got a real winner
+Come for apple pies, apple crisp, and caramel apples; stay for nature and the family memories.
+Add in arts and crafts, children’s activities, scarecrow lane with a scavenger hunt, passport expeditions on the Discovery Trail, a craft fair, planetarium shows, self-guided nature hikes, and you’ve got a real winner.

 A perfect weekend in October at Oktoberfest includes authentic German music, German cuisine, beer, polka dancing, glockenspiel shows, fun contests, art, and more!